 WCVA RECOGNITION

 Credit must be given to the WCVA through the inclusion of a sign located in a visible location recognizing the financial contribution and support provided by the WCVA.
 Where possible credit should say: “This project funded in part with a grant from the Washington County Visitors Association,” and include the WCVA logo.
+A current WCVA logo can be obtained from the Grant Administrator.

 QUESTIONS?

-If you have any questions regarding the process, please call Ariel Kanable at 503-644-5555 or email ariel@wcva.org
+If you have any questions regarding the process, please call Ariel Kanable at 503-644-5555 or email ariel@wcva.org.